prateek147/prateek147.github.io/source/_posts/2013-08-20-ios-application-security-part-12-dumping-keychain-data.markdown

 ---
 layout: post
-title: "IOS Application Security Part 12 – Dumping Keychain Data"
+title: "iOS Application Security Part 12 – Dumping Keychain Data"
 date: 2013-08-20 07:32
 comments: true
 categories: [security]
 ---

-<p>In the previous article, we looked at the different ways in which we could analyze the network traffic and the api calls being made through an IOS application.
-In this article, we will look at how we can dump the contents of the Keychain from an IOS device.</p>
+<p>In the previous article, we looked at the different ways in which we could analyze the network traffic and the api calls being made through an iOS application.
+In this article, we will look at how we can dump the contents of the Keychain from an iOS device.</p>

 <h2>Keychain Basics</h2>

-<p>According to Apple, a Keychain in an IOS device is a secure storage container that can be used to store sensitive infromation like usernames, passwords,network passwords, authentication tokens for different applications.
+<p>According to Apple, a Keychain in an iOS device is a secure storage container that can be used to store sensitive infromation like usernames, passwords,network passwords, authentication tokens for different applications.
 Apple itself uses the Keychain to store Wi-fi network passwords, VPN credentials etc. It's a sqlite database file located at <i>/private/var/Keychains/keychain-2.db</i> and all the data stored in it is encrypted.
 Developers usually want to leverage this feature of the operating system to store credentials rather than storing it themseleves in NSUserDefaults, plist files etc. The reason for this could be that the developer may not want the user to log in everytime and hence store the authentication information somewhere in the device and use it to log in the user automatically whenver the user opens up the app again.
 The keychain information for every app is stored outside of its sandbox.</p>

 <!-- more -->